aymanrb/php-unstructured-text-parser/README.md

 ----------
 1- Grab a single copy of the text you want to parse.

-2- Replace every single varying text within it to a name variable in the form of ``{%VariableName%}``
+2- Replace every single varying text within it to a named variable in the form of ``{%VariableName%}``

 3- Add the templates file into the templates directory you defined to the class with a txt extension ``fileName.txt``

-4- Pass the text you wish to parse to the parse method of and let it do the magic for you.
+4- Pass the text you wish to parse to the parse method of the class and let it do the magic for you.

 Template Example
 ------------------------
-Lets assume the text documents you want to parse looks like this:
+If the text documents you want to parse looks like this:

 ```
 Hi Guthuber,